LucentStore/tsuki-bot/README.md

-# 🤖 RIFT Services – Ticket System
+# 🤖 Sakura Studio – Ticket System

 This is a Discord bot featuring a ticket system with transcripts and an blacklist system.